Electronic shelf label: Software design

-The software mainly covers the network management, file systems, and transmission of data whereas the display module will be receiving transmission from the application module.
+An ESL software API is included in the bluetooth 5.4 specification permits a 7-bit group identifier of 8-bit unique ESL ID's allowing for a total of 32,640 ESL's to be allocated for one bluetooth ESL network.
+Multiple bluetooth ESL networks would be necessary in the same location to cover typical grocery store ESL applications.

-Usage of electronic shelf labels
+Usage

-Electronic shelf labels are primarily used by retailers who sell their products in stores.
-The display modules are usually attached to the front edge of the retail shelves and display the price of the product.
+Electronic shelf labels are primarily used by retailers who sell their products in stores and are usually attached to the front edge of the retail shelves and display the price of the product.
 Additional information such as stock levels, expiration dates, or product information may also be displayed as well, depending on the type of ESL.